bekk/bekk-christmas/post/talks/the-good-the-bad-and-the-hideous-experiments-with-visual-presentation-styles.md

 calendar: talks
 post_year: 2020
 post_day: 22
-title: "The good, the bad and the hideous: experiments with visual presentation styles"
+title: "The good, the Bad and the Hideous: experiments with visual presentation styles"
 description: "Join in on a journey of different and weird visual styles for presentations. "
 links: